ekzhang/sshx/README.md

 ```

 Supports Linux and MacOS on x86_64 and ARM64 architectures, as well as embedded
 ARMv6 and ARMv7-A systems.
-The precompiled Linux binaries are statically linked.
+The Linux binaries are statically linked.

+For Windows, there are binaries for x86_64 and x86, linked to MSVC for maximum
+compatibility.

 If you just want to try it out without installing, use: